Mauritania Travel Advice

 Recent security risk events

 There have been attacks on “Westerners” in Mauritania in 2008 and 2010 when two Spanish aid workers were kidnapped by Al-Qaeda.
 It is believed that citizens of Mauritania are vulnerable to being subjected to Islamic extremism and can be easily radicalised.
-Travellers should exercise particular caution when in busy tourist areas, be aware there is a heightened global threat of terror against western tourists.
+The overall travel advice for Mauritania is that all travellers should exercise particular caution when in busy areas, be aware there is a heightened global threat of terror against westerns.

 The main areas of concern in Mauritania are: the Mali border regions the Hodh El Charghi and Hodh El Gharbi regions of southeastern Mauritania, the eastern half of the Assaba region (east of Kiffa), Tidjika and the eastern half of the Tagant region of central Mauritania (east of Tidjika), the eastern half of the Adrar region (east of Chinguetti) and the Tiris-Zemmour region of northern Mauritania.
 Travel to such areas are advised against however if you are planning on visiting these areas you should exercise a high level of caution at all times.